nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 * Memory: 2 GiB
 * Swap: 1 GiB
 * Disk space: 2 GiB
-* If the Security Server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the Security Server need to be allowed (**reference data: 1.12, 1.13, 1.14, 1.15**).
+* If the Security Server is separated from other networks by a firewall and/or NAT, you need to allow the necessary connections to and from the Security Server (**reference data: 1.12; 1.13; 1.14; 1.15;**).
 The enabling of auxiliary services which are necessary for the functioning and management of the operating system (such as DNS, NTP, and SSH) are outside the scope of this guide.
-* If the Security Server has a private IP address, a corresponding NAT record must be created in the firewall (**reference data: 1.18**).
+* If the Security Server has a private IP address, you must create a corresponding NAT record in the firewall (**reference data: 1.18**).

 ### 2.5 Network